Penetration tests and code reviews are necessary to demonstrate the resilience and effective operation of the security.

 Types of Pen Testing

-- Black Box pentest.
+• Black Box pentest.
 A Black Box audit can be compared to a real attack as hackers would perform it.
 No information has been provided by the client in advance.
 Our ethical hackers will use open source research (OSINT) to map out your environment.
 So they can look for vulnerabilities.

-- White Box pentest (also called Crystal box).
+• White Box pentest (also called Crystal box).
 During a White Box audit, all information is provided in advance in order to specifically search for vulnerabilities.
 Think of source code, defined scope, roles/rights matrix and functionalities list.

-What is the difference between a pen test and a vulnerability scan
+What is the difference between a pentest and a vulnerability scan

-The biggest difference between a pentest A vulnerability scan provides a general picture of how IT security is organised.
+A vulnerability scan provides a general picture of how IT security is organised.
 A pen test provides a more detailed picture of current IT security.
-A vulnerablity scan is used to find commonly known vulnerabilities, detect common configuration errors and make technical risk estimates for each vulnerability.
+A vulnerability scan finds commonly known vulnerabilities, identifies common configuration errors and provides technical risk assessments for each vulnerability.
 A pen test does the same and much more.
-A pen test provides a more detailed picture of current IT security, focusing on all potential weaknesses.
-In a pen test, the ethical hacker also actively seeks out vulnerabilities through a dose of creativity.
-A pen test therefore gives a more complete picture because a hacker does the same during an attack.
+A pentest provides a more detailed picture of current IT security, focusing on all potential weaknesses.
+In a pentest, the ethical hacker also actively seeks out vulnerabilities through a dose of creativity.
+A pentest therefore gives a more complete picture because a hacker does the same during an attack.

 Why are certified experts needed for a penetration test?

-How long does a pen test take?
+How long does a pentest take?

 How long a pentest takes strongly depends on the environment that needs to be tested and the agreements made with the client about the attack scenarios to be used.
 In order to be able to carry out a pen test properly, NFIR advises to take a minimum of 40 hours.
 In those 40 hours the environment is tested and the report is written.
 Would you like appropriate advice for your environment or (web) application?
 Please contact us for an introductory and intake interview!